viet34tqc/notebook/interview.md

 - If a function is called as a method `this` is the object that the function is a property of.
 - If a method is assigned to a variable, then that method is detached from object and `this` is `undefined` in strict mode or `window` as global object.
 Example: `this` will be `undefined` in controller class because when you execute a method of that class in route, the method is detached from controller class <https://stackoverflow.com/questions/45643005/why-is-this-undefined-in-this-class-method>
 - If a function is invoked as a free function invocation, `this` is the global object.
-- If it's an arrow function, `this` value will be the context of its surrounding scope at the time it is created.
+- If it's an arrow function, `this` value will be the context of its surrounding scope at the time it is created (closest parent function).
 Arrow function will try to resolve `this` inside it lexically just like any other variable and ask the Outer function - Do you have a `this`?
 And Outer Function will reply YES and gives inner function its own context to this

 ```js
 function outer() {